 Third) Practice ‘Saucha’

 Separate yourself from your posting, you are not the person portrayed there, it’s simply a tool that acts as a semi-permanent timeline of your thoughts.

 Saucha is the practice of not cluttering up our day with busyness, craving shallow interactions and obtaining worldly junk.
 The ultimate form of this practice is striving to see the world and all those around us as sacred.

 To practice Saucha on social media means you don’t have to post as frequently as you think you need to, or ought to.
 Changing your approach to how you use social media is the first step you need to take to create a healthier relationship most importantly with yourself, and second, with people you interact with digitally.

-What helps you to be more social digitally?
-What advice would you give to others having troubles keeping up with their posting?
+What helps you post most on social media?
+What advice would you give to me (or others) to keep up with my posting?